Shikaga/PitchBlackAnalysis/index.md

-We are once again introduced to a number of largely forgettable cannon fodder, although at least they are a little better than *The Chronicles of Riddick*.
+We are once again introduced to a number of largely forgettable cannon fodder, although at least they are a little better than in the previous instalment.

 In *Riddick* a number of the characters are actually memorable, if once again, complete cartoons.

 Formost amongst these is Santana, a villain so reprehensible that the film needs to tell you that he captured and raped a woman before showing her being released and gunned down by him.
-Apparently subtlety is over rated, it is important that the audience understand that this character deserves what is no doubt coming to him.
+Apparently subtlety is over rated and it is important that the audience understand that this character deserves what is no doubt coming to him.

 In addition, we have the captain of another ship, who turns out to be the father of Johns, yes, the character from *Pitch Black*.
-And under his command, his first officer is none other than Starbuck from *Battlestar Gallactica (2004)*
+And under his command, his first officer is none other than Starbuck from *Battlestar Gallactica (2004)* (Cara thrace?)

 These three characters form the core of remaining film